GDWR/DiscordArena/DEVELOPING.md

 Within your Docker workspace you can use poetry to run the bot, run linting and run tests.
 Below are listed the commands that you should get familiar with.

+You must have a `.env` file at the root of the project with atleast the `TOKEN` variable set.
+Below are the other environment variables you can change.
+There is a [.env.example](.env.example) file that contains a environment file without the values filled in.

 Environment Variables
 ----------------------